11 Top Tips for keeping your Running Feet Healthy

 Ensure your feet are further protected against friction by keeping them lubricated.
 Try rubbing a small amount of Vaseline on potential hotspots and pressure points.
 Talcum powder or foot balm are other suitable alternatives.

 Another way to prevent friction and rubbing is to use a small amount of adhesive tape to protect your feet and prevent blisters from forming.
-We recommend using Moleskin instead of duct tape, as it’s the most reliable dressing for blister prevention.
-Medical kits, like the one suggested below, have small die-cut shapes which have been specifically designed to fit common blister areas on the feet.
+We recommend using moleskin instead of duct tape, as it’s the most reliable dressing for blister prevention.
+Also, medical kits often have small die-cut shapes which have been specifically designed to fit common blister areas on the feet.

 There is some evidence to suggest that wearing neoprene insoles can help to reduce the chance of getting blisters.
 Insoles can help to avoid the problem by absorbing excess moisture and therefore help to keep your feet dry.
 Should you decide to use insoles, it’s important to try different types until you find ones that suit the shape of your foot and fit comfortably inside your shoe.
 Ideally, we recommend using insoles specifically designed for blisters because they will likely have antibacterial properties which are ideal for preventing infection.